OpticalElement¶

-This class cannot be used to instanciate an optical element directly, rather it serves as a base class from with other optical elements will be derived.
+This class cannot be used to instantiate an optical element directly, rather it serves as a base class from with other optical elements will be derived.

 Attributes Summary